0975086498/TagLabelText/README.md

             app:tagTextColor="#FFF" />
 ```

 With binding.
-You can make some method biding in class TagLabelText like exammple.
+You can make some method binding in class TagLabelText like exammple.
 Remember remove tag **android** or **app** before attr binding to use binding.
 I don't know how that work :))

 ```
 <com.nextsolutions.taglabeltext.TagLabelText